 The Cardano project began in Tokyo, Japan, with help from a former member of the Ethereum development team.

-Because of this, it was originally labeled “the Japanese Ethereum”.
-Although this reference is no longer being actively used.
+Because of this, early on it was informally known as “the Japanese Ethereum” by many in the cryptocurrency ecosystem.
+This reference is no longer being actively used.

 Cardano is not a token, it is an independent blockchain which does not rely on any previously existing technology.